 What are Affordable Rents?

 A property let on an Affordable Rent will be let at a rent of up to 80% of local private market rents.
-For further information about our rent policy please click on the link Tenancy and Neighbourhood Policy April 2018.pdf 1MB
+For further information about our policy please click on the following link Tenancy and Neighbourhood Policy December 18.pdf 1MB

 This section describes some of the important parts of your Tenancy Agreement.
 It explains what you can and can’t do with your home and it explains how your tenancy can be passed to other people.